The Welsh Terrier breed is clever, alert, and friendly. Especially to its close family members.

 For the right family, the Welsh Terrier can be a great pet.

-This dog does best in an active home, where owners will be able to spend plenty of time with their dog.
+This dog does best in an active home, where owners will be able to spend lots of time with their dog.
 Being left alone for too long, or not getting enough exercise, can lead to unwanted behaviors.

 Welsh Terriers are also best in homes without other small pets.
 They are known to chase cats or other small animals, and could react aggressively towards them due to natural hunting instincts.